1j01/mopaint/README.md

 how many of these concepts could feasibly be _merged_, and made more _powerful_?
 what if _anything that works with one thing_ worked with the others?

-Frames _could_ be the same thing as layers.
-It can be nice to be limited to drawing individual frames, like a flipbook.
+Animation frames _could_ be the same thing as layers.
+It _can_ be nice to be limited to drawing individual frames, like a flipbook.
 But I don't think that should be the main way that animation works.
 (You could do that if you wanted, probably.)
 With animation support, it's inevitable to want features like tweening, objects that persist between frames.
 If you're drawing everything in a form that interpolates between frames, and you record movement thru direct manipulation over time, you don't necessarily need to think about frames.